emqx/emqx-docs/en_US/rule/rule-example.md

 Bind a resource to the action:

-Since the dropdown list "Resource" is empty for now, we create a new resource by clicking on the "New Resource" to the top right, and then select "WebHook":
+Since the dropdown list "Resource" is empty for now, we create a new resource by clicking on the "New Resource" at the top right, and then select "WebHook":

 ![image](./assets/rule-engine/webhook_action_1.png)